BasicWolf/archived-kaylee/doc/src/basics.rst

   pj.init = (app_config) ->
       # Initialize the project, import additional resources
-      # (scripts, stylesheets) if any and notify Kaylee that
+      # (scripts, stylesheets) if any...
-      # the project has been imported successfully.
+      # Notify Kaylee that the project has been imported successfully.
       kl.project_imported.trigger()
       return

   pj.process_task = (task) ->
-      # Process the task, generate solution and notify Kaylee that
+      # Process the task generate the result and notify Kaylee that
       # the task has been completed.

-      result = {
+      result =
-          'param' : value,
+          param: value,
-          'other_param' : other_value,
+          other_param: other_value,
-          ...
+          # ...
-      }

       kl.task_completed.trigger(result)
       return

-To keep things simple the data between client and server is transferred in JSON format only.
+To keep things simple the data between the client and the server is transferred in JSON format only.

 Finally, a project has to `verify` and `normalize` the results.
 This is done via the :meth:`Project.normalize_result(task_id, result)
-<Project.normalize_result>` routine. `Verifying` a result means confirming
+<Project.normalize_result>` method. `Verifying` a result means confirming
 that it is correct, while `normalizing` a result means converting it to a common form which has enough information to be stored to the permanent results storage.
 For example::